Advertisement

 Additional Notes

-Provides rental assistance to low- and very-low income households living in participating properties in Cook and Will counties.
+Provides rental assistance to low- and very-low income households in participating properties in Cook and Will counties; applicants must be prepared to move.

 Rental Housing Support Program Waitlist